Vocabulary for High School Students

 4. Vocabulary for high school students: Teach from a series.

-Teaching from a series shouldn’t be the end-all of your vocabulary teaching, but can be a starting point.
+Teaching from a series shouldn’t be the end-all, but can be a starting point.
 I use mentor sentences from a variety of books so that I can connect vocabulary to literature smoothly.

 5. Fun and visual reminders: Word walls.